Police history: How snipers became part of policing

 During both World Wars, men and even women with exceptional marksmanship skills were designated as snipers by all armies.
 They developed the ability to secretly move into tactical positions of advantage.
 These soldiers were able to hit targets with great precision from great distances.

-The most deadly of these snipers was the Russian, Vasily Zaytzev, who helped turn the tide of the war in the Battle of Stalingrad.
-During the war, he was credited with killing 3000 of his enemies.
-Zaytzev’s female counter-part, Lyudmila Pavlichenko, had 257 confirmed kills.
-She was particularly effective at stalking, and is credited with killing 36 Nazi snipers.
+The most deadly of these snipers was a Russian, Vasily Zaytsev, who helped turn the tide of the war in the Battle of Stalingrad.
+During the war, he was credited with killing 3,000 of his enemies.
+Zaytsev’s female counter-part, Lyudmila Pavlichenko, had 257 confirmed kills.
+She was particularly effective at stalking and is credited with killing 36 Nazi snipers.

-In 1961 the United States Marine Corps officially directed Edward James Land to develop, the Marine Sniper Corps.
-Land recruited and trained men like “Chuck” Mawhinney, who had 103 confirmed kills, and another 216 probable kills.
+In 1961, the United States Marine Corps officially directed Edward James Land to develop the Marine Scout Sniper Program.
+Land recruited and trained men like Chuck Mawhinney who had 103 confirmed kills, and another 216 probable kills.

 Land’s most famous protégé was Carlos Norman Hathcock II.

 The attempt by the North Vietnamese to eliminate Carlos led to his making the most famous sniper shot in modern history.
-“The Cobra,” was sent to kill Hathcock and to draw him out, the Cobra shot and killed soldiers in the base Hatcock was at.
+“The Cobra” was sent to kill Hathcock and, to draw him out, the Cobra shot and killed soldiers in the base Hathcock was at.
 Carlos went out after the Cobra and the deadly dance commenced.

 As the maneuvering progressed, Carlos finally spotted the glint of glass in the sunshine.
 He aimed and fired, killing the Cobra instantly.
-Upon inspection it was discovered that the Hatcock’s round had traveled through the enemy sniper’s scope, without touching the sides and into the eye of the Cobra.
+Upon inspection, it was discovered that the Hathcock’s round had traveled through the enemy sniper’s scope, without touching the sides and into the eye of the Cobra.

 Law Enforcement Snipers

-In the 1960s — as a direct result of urban violence — SWAT was developed.
-It was the brain child of Darrel Gates of the Los Angeles Police Department.
+In the 1960s – as a direct result of urban violence – SWAT was developed.
+It was the brainchild of Daryl Gates of the Los Angeles Police Department.
 SWAT was designed to be a hand-picked group of volunteers who were highly skilled, motivated, and trained to solve the most dangerous police problems.
 SWAT teams eventually were formed all over the country.

 Police snipers were embraced by the teams because:

-1. They placed themselves in a key hide to gather intelligence on what was occurring.
-The information they passed along to officers in charge and team leaders in real-time, assisted in the planning and decision-making at critical incidents.
+- They placed themselves in a key hide to gather intelligence on what was occurring.
+The information they passed along to officers in charge and team leaders in real-time assisted in the planning and decision-making at critical incidents.

-2. Snipers were able to notify teams of not only an impending sudden assault, but also an impending sudden surrender.
+- Snipers were able to notify teams of not only an impending sudden assault but also an impending sudden surrender.

-6. Their actions often minimized casualties in situations where there was great potential for many casualties.
-For example on July 18, 1984, James Huberty killed 21 and wounded 19 in a San Ysidro McDonalds.
+- Their actions often minimized casualties in situations where there was great potential for many casualties.
+For example, on July 18, 1984, James Huberty killed 21 and wounded 19 in a San Ysidro McDonalds.
 His deadly rampage was finally stopped by one shot from a sniper.

-7. Snipers have proven themselves to be highly disciplined officers, who train themselves vigorously.
+- Snipers have proven themselves to be highly disciplined officers who train vigorously.